fusterma/JUAS2024B/Tutorials2024.md

 Figure 1: FODO cell scheme with main parameters depicted.
 </p>

 2. Define a proton beam with a total energy $E_{tot}$ = 2 GeV.
 Activate the sequence and compute the periodic linear optics functions with the twiss MAD-X command.
 Then, plot the $\beta$-functions.
-If you found the maximum of the $\beta$-function of 460 m you succeeded!
+If you found a maximum $\beta$-function of 460 m you succeeded!

 3. Using the $\beta$-function plot obtained, can you estimate the phase advance of the cell?
 How does this value compare to the tune computed by MAD-X.

 4. Try to run the twiss command with $E_{tot}$ = 0.7 GeV.
 What is the MAD-X error message?
 And if you change the focal length to 20 m?
-(Note that the error messages will appear in the terminal from which you launched the JupyterLab).
+Note that the error messages will appear in the terminal from which you launched the JupyterLab.

 ## Tutorial 2: My first matching